😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Polyphasic sleep involves multiple intervals of sleep and wakefulness throughout the day.

-There are three popular polyphasic schedules: Uberman, Everyman, and Triphasic.
+There are four common polyphasic schedules: Uberman, Everyman, Dymaxion, and Triphasic Sleep Schedules.

 Research does not support the claim that polyphasic schedules are better than monophasic schedules.